NiclasFenton-Wiegleb/Itinerary-Generator/README.md

 ## App

 The `app.py` script wraps the optimal routes and nearest recommendations into a usable streamlit app.
 In fact there are two versions of the streamlit app, one is optimised for desktop and one for mobile.
-The app is wrapped into a html script, styled using css and deployed via firebase.
+The final step is to use React to deploy the web app.
+This means using javascript and html to create the front-end, style the page using css and deploying it via firebase.

-*Access the website here:* https://manchester-makeyourday.co.uk/
+*Access the final website here:* https://manchester-makeyourday.co.uk/